bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 facilitate a smooth development process.
 One of the most important aspects of your Wiki will be the outline of your project’s features and the **minimum viable product** (MVP).
-As you begin any project, you will consider what constitutes a “final product” and break down features into bite-sized “minimum viable products.”
+As you begin any project, you will consider what constitutes a "final product" and break down features into bite-sized "minimum viable products."
 For example, if you intend to create an a/A version of Twitter, your list of MVPs may
 include:
 * Users are able to log into application